nodeFadel/devOps/wordpressSetup.md

             - Then observe that every command finish with semi-colon, paste the four commands in the terminal one by one.

-    ## configure WordPress to connect to the database
+    ## Fifth configure WordPress to connect to the database
         Now, how does wordpress where is the database, what is the user name and password.
         - After copying to notepad paste to terminal some need to be change:
             - sudo -u www-data cp /srv/www/wordpress/wp-config-sample.php /srv/www/wordpress/wp-config.php